maazm007/vsdsquadron-mini-internship/README.md

 ```
 SRL r16, r14, r2
 ```
-> * SRL means Logical Shift Right and since the operation is performed on registers, this instruction belongs to S-type instruction set.
+> * SRL means Logical Shift Right and since the operation is performed on registers, this instruction belongs to R-type instruction set.
 > * r16 is the destination register, in which the value stored in r14 will be written after performing logical right shift based on the number stored in r2.
 > * Opcode for SRL = 0110011
 > rd = r16 = 10000